-Participants are informed in writing of any changes to the venture.
+Participants shall be updated in writing with any changes to the venture before they depart.

 5.7.4.3 The venture provider shall ensure that, upon provision of the information set out in 5.7.4.2, each participant agrees to proceed with the venture on that basis.
 Where this new or revised information relates to circumstances that change the level of difficulty or the risks likely to be faced, each potential participant shall be given the opportunity to withdraw.